vmware-archive/kube-prod-runtime/docs/components.md

 ### Implementation

 BKPR uses Prometheus as [packaged by Bitnami](https://hub.docker.com/r/bitnami/prometheus/).
-It is implemented as a [Kubernetes StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with just 1 pod:
+It is implemented as a [Kubernetes StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with just 1 pod named `prometheus-0`.

-* `prometheus-0`

 under the `kubeprod` namespace.